ibell/coolprop/Web/Fluids/Helium.rst

 ********************
-Hydrogen
+Helium
 ********************

 Equation of State Reference
 ===========================
-"Fundamental Equations of State for Parahydrogen, Normal Hydrogen, and Orthohydrogen"by J.W.
-Leachman and R.T.
-Jacobsen and S.G.
-Penoncello and E.W.
-Lemmon, J. Phys.
-Chem.
-Ref.
-Data, Vol. 38, No. 3, 2009, pp 721-748
+Ortiz-Vega, D.O., Hall, K.R., Arp, V.D., and Lemmon, E.W.,Interim equation to be published in Int.
+J. Thermophys., 2010.

+Note: Using the EOS constants from REFPROP by permission while awaiting Ortiz-Vega publication in JPCRD

 Transport Properties Information
 ================================
-Viscosity & Surface Tension: McCarty, R.D. and Weber, L.A., "Thermophysical properties of parahydrogen from the freezing liquid line to 5000 R for pressures to 10,000 psia," Natl.
-Bur.
-Stand., Tech.
-Note 617, 1972.
+Viscosity & Surface Tension: Arp, V.D., McCarty, R.D., and Friend, D.G., "Thermophysical Properties of Helium-4 from 0.8 to 1500 K with Pressures to 2000 MPa", NIST Technical Note 1334 (revised), 1998.

+Thermal Conductivity: Hands, B.A. and Arp, V.D., "A Correlation of Thermal Conductivity Data for Helium," Cryogenics, 21(12):697-703, 1981.

+Warning: Critical enhancement of conductivity not included

 Fluid Data